Hossein Derakhshan: Arrest and imprisonment (2008–2014)

 On October 29, 2009, according to Derakhshan's brother Hamed, Derakhshan's parents met with the new district attorney, who allowed them to have dinner in Evin Prison with their son.
-The brother also said that at the dinner, Hossein confirmed human rights activists' reports claiming Derakhshan had been forced to do squats in cold showers and had been beaten repeatedly.
-The human rights group wrote:
+The brother also said that at the dinner, Hossein confirmed human rights activists' reports claiming Derakhshan had been subject to physical and psychological pressures such as being forced to do squats in cold showers, receiving repeated beatings, being subject to solitary confinedment, beatings, threats to arrest family members, and false promises of his release, in an effort to secure a confession to espionage charges.